syncfusion-content/blazor-docs/blazor/scheduler/data-binding.md

+---
+layout: post
+title: Data Binding in Blazor Scheduler Component | Syncfusion
+description: Learn about Data Binding in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # Data binding

 The Scheduler uses `DataManager`, which supports both RESTful data service binding and datasource collections.
 The `DataSource` property of Scheduler can be assigned either with the instance of `DataManager` or List of datasource collection, as it supports the following two kind of data binding methods: